The Department offers a variety of opportunities for Sociology majors beyond the coverage of class instruction:

 The Sociology Department has 4-5 positions available each year for students who have been awarded Work-Study funds through the Student Employment Center.
 Majors, as well as non-majors, may work in the Sociology Department Office and assist faculty in the preparation of teaching materials, or perform as research assistants for various projects.
 Work-Study offers the opportunity to 1) gain work experience and improve marketable skills, and 2) meet a new set of contacts who may eventually become valuable references for future employment.

 For more information about eligibility for work-study funds, contact the Student Employment Center.
-To find out about positions available in the Sociology Department, contact Barbara Broughton, Administrative Services Manager; AH 512; (360) 650-3610.
+To find out about work-study positions available in the Sociology Department, contact Barbara Broughton, Administrative Services Manager; AH 512; (360) 650-3610.